mavotronik/WS_Studica/README.md

 # WS_Studica
 Software and code for studica robots
+# This repo only for windows
-Software for windows, you need installed java on your device
+Software for windows, you need installed java on your device too